Nitinnnn67/Nitinnnn67/README.md

 - Built and deployed the official college website
 - Developed responsive interfaces
-- Worked with faculty on website content
+- Worked with faculty on content management
-- Improved cross-device compatibility and UI
+- Improved cross-device compatibility

 **Stack**